Gurparkash-Singh/Taqdeer-Alitura/README.md

 - If account exists for the email entered move them to the login page
 - Only allow signups from allowed emails
 - Disable access to the entire website without loging in
+- Move all instances to Production Credentials (twilio, tap and aramex)

 Research Inventory management
 Get Delivery Address